ProfPorkins/GameTech/doc/Multiplayer/Multiplayer-Step-3.md

 I know, it seems crazy to wait so long to begin the animation of the player from Client A at Client B.  A couple of notes on this:

-* When a client is receiving updates from the server 20 times per second 20 Hz), for many games and many players, it is hardly noticeable, if at all.
+* When a client is receiving updates from the server 20 times per second (20 Hz), for many games and many players, it is hardly noticeable, if at all.
 * Animation of the player from Client A at Client B _could_ begin at time 50, if the nature of the animation and its timing is known.
 For example, a weapon reload animation has a fixed time to take place once it starts; that could start immediately upon notification.
-* The next step in this series, Entity Prediction, enhances the networking model by having Client B predict where the player from Client A will be based on momentum at the time of receiving the update at time 50.
+* The next step in this series, Entity Prediction, enhances the networking model by having Client B predict where the player from Client A will be, based on momentum known at the time of receiving the update.
 This allows Client B to begin animating the movement earlier.
 * The techniques presented in this series are meant as a starting point for understanding how to write networked multiplayer games, not the end point.
 There are a lot of approaches to dealing with the issues in (networked) multiplayer games and further (more advanced) techniques to use.
 It also depends upon the specific game and its needs.

+With all of the above said and the caveats noted, with the addition of this technique, all player controlled ships have smooth animation throughout; and it is pretty good.